ruyuanzhang/VWMpatients/README.md

 This is the matlab code repository for delayed-estimation visual working memory (TMVWM) project.
 The main contributor for this project is [Ru-Yuan Zhang](ruyuanzhang@gmail.com).

+This code is mainly for patient studies.
+In a single session, we tested many set size levels and several trials.

 ## History
+* 2020/10/12, RZ add multiple set size levels
 * 2019/12/05, RZ saved all non-target color in a trial
 * 2019/10/25 RZ add 4 seconds response constraint, otherwise the trial will be added at the end.
 * 2019/09/11 RZ fixed the bugs